ARTICLE I. - ADMISSIONS

 Section 7.
 Readmission to the Graduate School

-The student who has been dismissed for academic reasons, exclusive of a second failure of (a) the comprehensive examination or (b) the oral defense of the thesis or the dissertation, must first submit a university application to the Office of Admissions.
+Any student dismissed for reasons other than the second failure of the comprehensive examination or the oral defense of the thesis/the dissertation may seek readmission to the Graduate School.
+First, the student must complete an application to the Graduate School Office of Admissions and include a complete record of prior academic performance at Howard University.
 Second, the student must submit a written request for readmission to the Dean of the Graduate School.
-Third, the student must receive approval for readmission from the Dean of the Graduate School and from the department in which the student was a degree candidate.
-The reinstatement of a student may be subject also to his/her fulfillment of special conditions.
-Notification of those special conditions will be given to the student by the Dean of the Graduate School.
-A period of at least one semester must elapse between the student's dismissal and his/her readmittance.
+Third, the student must receive approval for readmission from the Dean of the Graduate School and from the department in which the student wishes to enroll.
+Reinstatement requires fulfillment of conditions formulated by the department in which the student is a degree candidate and approved by the Dean.
+Following approval, the Dean will notify the student of these conditions.

 Section 8.
 Pursuit of Advanced Degrees by Graduate Faculty Members

-Individuals who hold special appointments as Graduate Faculty members at Howard University shall not be permitted to pursue nor to receive a higher degree from the Graduate School.
-Faculty members may enroll in courses for credits, but such work will not be applied to the pursuit of a M.A., M.S., or Ph.D. degree at this University.
+An individual who holds a current special appointment as a member of the Graduate Faculty is ineligible to pursue an advanced degree from the Graduate School.
+Faculty members may enroll in courses for credit, but such work may not be applied towards fulfillment of requirements for a graduate degree at Howard University.